-- 1. Whom should I contact to discuss my ideas for a CAREER proposal to be sure NSF supports the topic area? - 2.
+- 4. How is eligibility for a CAREER award certified? - 5.
 The CAREER Program Solicitation states that a proposer must have the title of assistant professor or equivalent.
 I am non-tenured but hold the title of associate professor.
-May I apply? - 3.
-What happens if my appointment changes from Assistant Professor to Associate Professor (either tenure-track or tenured) after I submit my CAREER proposal? - 4.
+May I apply? - 6.
 The CAREER Program Solicitation requires that I hold a doctoral degree by the proposal submission deadline.
 I have defended my thesis but will not have my diploma by the submission deadline.
-May I apply to the CAREER Program this year? - 5.
+May I apply to the CAREER Program this year? - 7.
+I am an untenured assistant professor and have received a notification for tenure and/or promotion to be effective later in the fall.
+Am I eligible to apply this year? - 8.
 I held a tenured position at my former organization, but I am not in a tenured position now.
-Am I eligible to apply? - 6.
+Am I eligible to apply? - 9.
 I received my Doctorate six years ago.
-Am I eligible to apply? - 7.
+Am I eligible to apply? - 10.
 I am not a U.S. Permanent Resident or U.S. Citizen or U.S. National.
-Can I apply to the CAREER Program? - 8.
-Am I eligible to apply if I work at a non-degree-granting organization such as a museum, observatory, or research lab? - 9.
-Am I eligible if I work at a 2-year college or a community college? - 10.
+Can I apply to the CAREER Program? - 11.
+Am I eligible to apply if I work at a non-degree-granting organization such as a museum, observatory, or research lab? - 12.
+Am I eligible if I work at a 2-year college or a community college? - 13.
 I am a new faculty member at an institution that qualifies as an undergraduate institution under the provisions of the Research in Undergraduate Institutions (RUI) Program Solicitation.
-Is it possible to apply for the CAREER Program under the RUI provisions? - 11.
-If I have received funds from the Federal Government to perform research, am I still eligible? - 12.
-Since I can participate in at most three CAREER competitions, when is the best time to apply?
+Is it possible to apply for the CAREER Program under the RUI provisions? - 14.
+If I have received funds from the Federal Government to perform research, may I still apply for a CAREER award?

-B. PROPOSAL PREPARATION, BUDGET PREPARATION AND SUBMISSION
+B. PROPOSAL PREPARATION, BUDGET PREPARATION, AND SUBMISSION B.1 PROPOSAL PREPARATION

-B.1.
-Proposal Preparation

-- 13. What are common reasons for which CAREER proposals are returned without review? - 14.
+- 15. What are common reasons for which CAREER proposals are returned without review? - 16.
 I have two possible projects.
-May I submit two CAREER proposals? - 15.
-May I submit a CAREER proposal and a regular research proposal on a similar topic to NSF at the same time? - 16.
-May I submit a CAREER proposal and another proposal on a different topic to NSF in the same year? - 17.
-What are the expectations for the level of activities in the education component? - 18.
-What documentation should I submit to show any collaborative efforts? - 19.
+May I submit two CAREER proposals? - 17.
+May I submit a CAREER proposal and another proposal on a different topic to NSF in the same year? - 18.
+May I submit a CAREER proposal and a regular research proposal on a similar topic to NSF at the same time? - 19.
+What are the expectations for the level of activities in the education component?

+- 20. What documentation should I submit to show any collaborative efforts? - 21.
 I have additional information posted on my website I would like the reviewers to see.
-May I refer readers to my web site within the Project Description? - 20.
+May I refer readers to my web site within the Project Description? - 22.
+What is Presidential Early Career Awards for Scientists and Engineers (PECASE)? - 23.
 I would like to be considered for a PECASE award.
-What is the process? - 21.
+What is the process? - 24.
+How do I confirm that I meet the eligibility requirements to be considered for a PECASE award?
+What if I am not eligible at the time of submission but am eligible by the time my proposal is awarded? - 25.
 If I held an NSF postdoctoral fellowship, do I need to include a "Results from Prior Support" section?

 B.2.
-Budget Preparation
+BUDGET PREPARATION

-- 22. What is an appropriate level of funding to request? - 23.
-May I request academic year salary on a CAREER proposal? - 24.
+- 26. What is an appropriate level of funding to request? - 27.
+May I request academic year salary on a CAREER proposal? - 28.
 May I request funds to support the education component of my CAREER proposal?

-B.3.
-Proposal Submission
+B.3 PROPOSAL SUBMISSION